Informfully/Documentation/docs/source/methods.rst

 * Launches an experiment (meaning some configurations cannot be changed anymore)
 * Input:

-  * experimentId: Id of experiment
+  * experimentId: ID of the experiment

 **experiments.likeSurvey.update**

 * Updates the likeSurvey (now known as 'statements', shown after each article) of an experiment
 * Input:

-  * experimentId: Id of experiment the likeSurvey belongs to
+  * experimentId: ID of the experiment the likeSurvey belongs to
   * likeSurvey: likeSurvey object

 **experiments.likeSurvey.remove**